kadena-community/kadena.js/packages/libs/react-ui/CONTRIBUTING.md

 For example, the `NavHeader` component exports all of the subcomponents necessary to create the whole Navigation Header.
-This includes elements like links and buttons becuase we want to provide a styled version of these elements that is specific to the `organism` it is composing.
+This includes elements like links and buttons because we want to provide a styled version of these elements that is specific to the `organism` it is composing.
 This also helps to improve maintainibility of component styling which is enforced via [vanilla-extract/css][3] and will be explained in more detail in the Styling